About the South West Junior Orienteering Squad

 - Running Light Green courses or above comfortably

-- Showing maturity and commitment as you travel to develop your orienteering skills
+- Showing enthusiasm, maturity and commitment to develop your orienteering skills

-Younger and less experienced runners can develop their skills with their own club's training until they are ready to join the Squad, which currently has about 40 members.
+Younger and less experienced runners can develop their skills with their own club's training until they are ready to join the Squad, which usually has about 30 members.

 We also rely on the support of parents and other adults to help in various ways at training (from help with transport to control hanging and coaching) - so any volunteers are welcome.